 Visit Rotorua if you want to discover the cultural hub of New Zealand.
-Maori culture is prevalent in Rotorua, as highlighted by our friends from this blog, and the welcoming locals will be sure to put on a show.
+Maori culture is prevalent in Rotorua and the welcoming locals will be sure to put on a show.
 Take a guided tour of one of Rotorua’s many villages and be greeted by the Maori people, gaining an insight into their day-to-day routines as well as watching chants and dances.

 The geothermal activity in Rotorua is also something that has to be seen to be believed.
 Natural hot springs and geysers are wondrous enough but it’s made even better by hot baths you’re able to immerse yourself in – not to mention the health benefits and opportunities for relaxation, what with the natural spa-like qualities of the waters.

 Being so close to Auckland, it seems almost impossible for Great Barrier Island to be as untouched as it is.
 In fact, it’s so off-the-grid that it boasts being home to the only community in the entirety of New Zealand without mains power.
 Instead, the residents of the island rely solely on solar and wind power.
 This stunning island is truly still on our Bucket List, hence why it is still worth a mention and we encourage you all to beat us too it!

 It’s already pretty clear Great Barrier Island is the perfect destination for the traveler looking to escape for a while, but there’s so much to do here regardless of what you’re looking for.
 If you’re an avid hiker, for example, the rolling hills are home to countless tracks and trails to explore.